menckend/ptovnetlab/README.md

 ### Python

-- The ptovnetlab project was written using Python 3.12.
+- The ptovnetlab project was written using Python 3.12; it will run on versions as low as 3.9.
 - The host running the ptovnetlab packages will need to have Python and the packages listed in the dependencies section of pyproject.toml installed
 - Once Python is installed, use pip to install ptovnetlab (which will install its dependencies as well):
   -  'pip install --user ptovnetlab'